Osprey Aether/Ariel 60/55 vs 70/65 vs 85/75 [or PRO?]

 5. Backpacking with kids/pets.

-So what makes Aether/Ariel AG Line a perfect match for these activities?
+So what makes Aether/Ariel line a perfect match for these activities?

 • Bulkier suspension that makes heavy hauling noticeably more comfortable,